braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media/faqs.md

 ### Can I upload video assets?

 No, the Media Library doesn't support video files.
-We recommend you host these externally, or on a platform such as Youtube.
+We recommend you host these externally, or on a platform such as YouTube.

 ### Can I crop all image types?